mythril-forge/vanilla-spells/spells/level-2/branding-smite.md

 ---

 ## Description
-The next time you hit a creature with a Weapon Attack before this spell ends, the weapon gleams with astral radiance as you strike.
+The next time you hit a creature with a weapon attack before this spell ends, the weapon gleams with astral radiance as you strike.
 The attack deals an extra `2d6` radiant damage to the target, which becomes visible if it's **invisible**, and the target sheds dim light in a 5-foot radius and can't become **invisible** until the spell ends.

 ## At Higher Levels